Project Funding Application Deadlines

-The first formal funding round of 2014 will close on 10th March with Board decisions due to be advised the day after the Easter break, 22nd April 2014.
+The next formal funding round of 2014 will close on 10th July with Board decisions due to be advised on 27th August 2014.

 As ever, we are more than happy to receive preliminary drafts of proposals for us to provide comment and guidance.

-Subsequent funding rounds for 2014 are tentatively scheduled for July and November.
+A subsequent funding round in 2014 is tentatively scheduled for November.

 We are always pleased to hear from industry members who have ideas for R&D projects that require support.
 Visibility of R&D opportunities that the seafood industry is keen to progress is key to the government's ongoing commitment to joint funding support for scientific research and development projects to advance our industry.